 E852 observed two $1^{-+}$ states while studying $\pi^- p$ collisions in the decay channel $f_1(1285)\pi$~\cite{E852:2004gpn} around 1.6 and 2.0 GeV respectively.
 The higher-mass peak is as $M=2001\pm30\pm92~\mathrm{MeV}$ and $\Gamma=333\pm52\pm49~\mathrm{MeV}$, commonly denoted $\pi_1(2015)$ (a.k.a.\ $\pi_1(2000)$).
 Later, the $\pi_1(2015)$ state is observed again by E852 in the decay channel $b_1(1235)\pi$~\cite{E852:2004rfa}, with mass and decay width $M=2014\pm20\pm16~\mathrm{MeV}$ and $\Gamma=230\pm32\pm73~\mathrm{MeV}$ which are consistent with that observed in the $f_1(1285)\pi$ final state.

-VES also performs the similar partial-wave analysis, and the $\pi_1(1600)$ is observed in both $f_1(1285)\pi$ and $b_1(1235)\pi$ decay channels~\cite{Amelin:2005ry}.
-Their intensity of the $1^{-+}$ partial wave in both channel above 1.9 GeV is considered to be consistent with that observed by E852~\cite{Meyer:2015eta}.
-However, VES did not comment on this or claimed the existence of the $\pi_1(2015)$.
+VES performed a similar partial-wave analysis, and the $\pi_1(1600)$ is observed in both $f_1(1285)\pi$ and $b_1(1235)\pi$ decay channels~\cite{Amelin:2005ry}.
+Their intensity of the $1^{-+}$ partial wave in both channels above 1.9 GeV is considered to be consistent with that observed by E852~\cite{Meyer:2015eta}.
+However, VES did not comment on this and did not claim the existence of the $\pi_1(2015)$.

-COMPASS recently presents a prelimnary results of partial-wave decomposition of the diffractive reaction $\pi^- p\to\pi^-\pi^+\pi^-\eta p$~\cite{Spulbeck:2025ath}, and no clear evidence for an excited state as previously reported by E852~\cite{E852:2004gpn} is found, and they highlight the model dependence of such interpretations.
+COMPASS recently presented preliminary results of partial-wave decomposition of the diffractive reaction $\pi^- p\to\pi^-\pi^+\pi^-\eta p$~\cite{Spulbeck:2025ath}, and no clear evidence for an excited state as previously reported by E852~\cite{E852:2004gpn} was found, and they highlighted the model dependence of such interpretations.

 A recent light hybrid nonet calculation in a semirelativistic quark potential model organizes the light $1^{-+}$ $\pi_1(1600)$ states into a hybrid nonet with 1669 MeV correspond to the hybrid configurations $(u\bar{u}-d\bar{d})g/\sqrt{2}$.
 The following analyses accommodate $\pi_1(2015)$ to be first radial excitation of $\pi_1(1600)$ near $2.1~\text{GeV}$~\cite{Chen:2025pvk}.
 In this view, $\pi_1(2015)$ may have sizable hybrid content but requires confirmation in $f_1\pi$ and $b_1\pi$ with modern amplitude methods.